aarhusstadsarkiv/digiarch/README.md

   To see the which files will be unpacked (but not their contents) without unpacking them, use the --dry-run option.

+  Extracted filenames longer than 20 characters will be trimmed and partially prefixed with a unique hash based on the original name.

   Use the QUERY argument to specify which files should be unpacked.
 For details on the QUERY argument, see the edit command.